The Complexity of Distance-$r$ Dominating Set Reconfiguration: Introduction

-\subparagraph*{Reconfiguration Problems.} For the last few decades, \textit{reconfiguration problems} have independently emerged in different areas of computer science, including recreational mathematics (e.g., games and puzzles), computational geometry (e.g., flip graphs of triangulations), constraint satisfaction (e.g., solution space of Boolean formulas), and even quantum complexity theory (e.g., ground state connectivity), among others~\cite{Heuvel13,Nishimura18,MynhardtN19,BousquetMNS22}.
+\textit{Reconfiguration problems} have independently emerged in various areas of computer science over the past few decades, including recreational mathematics (e.g., games and puzzles), computational geometry (e.g., flip graphs of triangulations), constraint satisfaction (e.g., solution space of Boolean formulas), and even quantum complexity theory (e.g., ground state connectivity), among others~\cite{Heuvel13,Nishimura18,MynhardtN19,BousquetMNS24}.
 In a \textit{reconfiguration variant} of a computational problem (e.g., \textsc{Satisfiability}, \textsc{Independent Set}, \textsc{Dominating Set}, \textsc{Vertex-Coloring}, etc.), two \textit{feasible solutions} (e.g., satisfying truth assignments, independent sets, dominating sets, proper vertex-colorings, etc.) $S$ and $T$ are given along with a \textit{reconfiguration rule} that describes how to slightly modify one feasible solution to obtain a new one.
 The question is whether one can transform/reconfigure $S$ into $T$ via a sequence of feasible solutions such that each intermediate member is obtained from its predecessor by applying the given rule exactly once.
 Such a sequence, if it exists, is called a \textit{reconfiguration sequence}.